pado-labs/pado-ao-sdk/src/demo/README.md

 - Install an arweave wallet from [ArConnect](https://www.arconnect.io/download).
 - Export the wallet from ArConnect and store it to somewhere, such as the current folder.
-- Run `npx arlocal` to start a local testnet, then refer to [ArLocal](https://docs.arconnect.io/developer-tooling/arlocal-devtools), to mint some AR(TestToken) that will be used to interact with the local testnet.
+- **(Optional)** For local testing, you can run `npx arlocal` to start a local testnet, then refer to [ArLocal](https://docs.arconnect.io/developer-tooling/arlocal-devtools), to mint some AR(TestToken) that will be used to interact with the local testnet.

 ## Installation